-Academic year The period commencing on 1 September and ending on 31 August of the following year, unless the programme doesn't start on 1 September.
+A = = d = == 1 : The period common in a 4 Cost 1 2 Academic year The period commencing on 1 September and ending on 31 August of the following year, unless the program doesn't start on 1 September.
 If this is the case the different date should be mentioned in the academic calendar (appendix 1) and the academic year is the period of 12 months starting from this date.
 Advisory right The right of consultation that participation council has on some components of the PER.
 Appeal/objection Legal procedure at the Examination Appeals Board or the Disputes Advisory Committee, aimed at reconsideration by a different body.
-Associate degree An independent degree programme without a propaedeutic phase and with a programme study load of 120 credits that leads to the award of an Associate degree (WHW, (Ad programme) article 7.3a(2a)).
+Associate degree An independent degree program without a propaedeutic phase and with a study program load of 120 credits that leads to the award of an Associate degree (WHW, article (Ad program) 7.3a(2a)).
 Attendance The requirement that a student has to be present physically or online which has requirement been laid down in the module description.
-Bachelor's degree programme An independent degree programme with a propaedeutic phase and a study load of 180 or 240 credits that leads to awarding a Bachelor's degree (WHW, article 7.3a(2b)).
+Bachelor's degree program An independent degree program with a propaedeutic phase and a study load of 180 or 240 credits that leads to awarding a Bachelor's degree (WHW, article 7.3a(2b)).
 Brightspace (former Blackboard) Brightspace is one of the communication tools for lecturers and students to provide educational notifications and messages.
 Competency An integrated set of skills, knowledge, understanding and attitudes required to create professional products in a professional context that meet the prevailing quality standards.
 Contact hour An hour of education in which a lecturer or a qualified tutor is either physically present or has direct contact with the student via other channels.
 Contact hours include (digital) lectures, workshops, project tutoring, internship tutoring, tests and individual study coaching in so far as these have been scheduled for all students of THUAS.
 Time for individual study, (unaccompanied) internship time, graduation research and thesis writing are not part of the contact hours.
 The number of contact hours per unit of study is listed, in this number the hours for tests are included.
 Credit The unit used to express study load.
 In accordance with the European Credit Transfer System (ECTS), one credit is equivalent to 28 hours of study (WHW, article 7.4(1)).
 Course See unit of study.
 Cumulative test An test form in which the assessed content from the previous assessment(s) is added or increased.
 The test will partially test new content as well as previously tested content.
 The test consists of several components and these components form one single test.
-Dean Taking into account all legal provisions, the Cao-hbo and the institution wide frameworks laid down by the Executive Board, the dean has within his organizational unit all tasks and authorization concerning e.g. the internal organization, the personnel policy (including recruiting and appointing personnel and Occupational Health and Safety and absence policy), the financial policy, the education and research policy and the student policy.
-Diploma The documentary evidence issued when an examination candidate has successfully completed either the propaedeutic examination or the final examination of the programme or the AD programme, as referred to in WHW, article 7.11(2).
+Dean Taking into account all legal provisions, the Cao-hbo and the institution wide frameworks laid down by the Executive Board, the dean has within their organisational unit all tasks and authorisation concerning e.g. the internal organisation, the personnel policy (including recruiting and appointing personnel and Occupational Health and Safety and absence policy), the financial policy, the education and research policy and the student policy.
+Diploma The documentary evidence issued when an examination candidate has successfully completed either the propaedeutic examination or the final examination of the program or the AD program, as referred to in WHW, article 7.11(2).
 Disability A visible or invisible intellectual or physical disability.
-Dual programme A programme in which one or more periods of study (the study component) are alternated with programme-related professional practice (the practical component) (WHW, article 7.7(2)).
-Professional practice takes place on the basis of an agreement concluded by the programme, the student and the company or organization (WHW, article 7.7(5)).
+Dual program A program in which one or more periods of study (the study component) are alternated with program-related professional practice (the practical component) (WHW, article 7.7(2)).
+Professional practice takes place on the basis of an agreement concluded by the program, the student and the company or organisation (WHW, article 7.7(5)).